mmikulka/AutomatedLightTracker/README.md

 ## Introduction
 This repository contains an GUI driven open CV based tracker to that allows the tracking of a subject on a stage with only a camera, capture card and computer.
-The Trackingn algorithm is based on [Mike-Bronstrom's implementation of the YOLOv5 and Deep Sort with OSNet repository](https://github.com/mikel-brostrom/Yolov5_DeepSort_OSNet).
+The Tracking algorithm is based on [Mike-Bronstrom's implementation of the YOLOv5 and Deep Sort with OSNet repository](https://github.com/mikel-brostrom/Yolov5_DeepSort_OSNet).
 The application is still in the early stages of development, so not all functionality is implemented.

 ## Before you run the tracker